Tesla issues software recall that may head off fight with US regulators - NewsBreak

 The recall covers nearly 12,000 Teslas with a glitch in the “Full Self-Driving” software that can make the cars stop for no good reason.
 The company’s paperwork says the problems with automatic emergency braking can increase the risk of other vehicles hitting Teslas from behind.

 The recall covers all four Tesla models — the S, X, 3 and Y. Tesla documents say a software update sent on Oct.
-23 introduced the glitch.Hertz to buy 100,000 Teslas; rentals to start in November
+23 introduced the glitch.Hertz to buy 100,000 Teslas; rentals available starting November, CEO says

 Company documents say Tesla started getting reports from owners the next day about phantom braking.
 In a matter of hours, the company says it canceled further updates or reverted the software to a previous version.
 That disabled emergency braking on some of the vehicles.